SMC approves fruquintinib for advanced bowel cancer patients in Scotland

 The drug will now be available on the NHS for patients with advanced bowel cancer, also known as stage 4 or metastatic bowel cancer, who have previously been treated with available therapies like chemotherapy.

-Fruquintinib can be used as a third or fourth-line treatment when other treatments – such as Lonsurf with Avastin or Stivarga – haven't worked or are not suitable.
+Fruquintinib can be used as a third-line and beyond treatment when other treatments haven't worked or are not suitable.

 Dr Lisa Wilde, Director of Research, Policy and Influencing at Bowel Cancer UK, says: “We’re delighted the SMC has approved fruquintinib for use on the NHS in Scotland, just a few months after NICE’s decision to do so in England and Wales.

-“More patients now have potential access to this treatment, and we hope to see swift access for patients in Northern Ireland too.
-This treatment offers more options and could give patients precious extra time with their loved ones.”
+“More patients now have potential access to this treatment.
+This offers more options and could give patients precious extra time with their loved ones.”

 - Read our expert information about advanced bowel cancer